Is Aluminum Foil Toxic? What You Need to Know - Aluminium Magazine

 • Kidney problems While research has not conclusively proven that aluminum directly causes these conditions, it’s wise to limit unnecessary exposure.

-Cooking with Aluminum Foil
+2. Cooking with Aluminum Foil

 Cooking with aluminum foil at high temperatures or using it with acidic foods can increase the amount of aluminum that leaches into your food.
 This is especially true for grilling or baking.

 Aluminum foil production has an environmental impact due to energy consumption and mining.
 While this doesn’t directly affect your health, it’s worth considering sustainable alternatives.
+For a deeper look into what aluminum foil is and how it’s made, read our article on what is aluminum foil.

 If you choose to use aluminum foil, follow these tips to reduce potential risks: